hellerve/blog/wip/Maps_Are_Everything.md

 folding, filtering, and mapping.

 First, let’s rip apart the cult of λ and take their favorite spell, whose names gleam in the night: `car` and `cdr`.
-Through alchemical experiments no calculus should ever endure, we bind them to `this` and `next`. `this` gives us the first entry in a map, `next` gives us the rest.
+Through alchymical experiments no calculus should ever endure, we bind them to `this` and `next`. `this` gives us the first entry in a map, `next` gives us the rest.
 Calling `this` on again on the result of `this` will give us the key, calling `next` will give us the